suzelkhan1177/JoonWeb_Assignmeent/README.md

 ### User Endpoints

-- `POST /api/users`: Creates a new user.
+- `POST /api/users`: Creates a new user request name,profilepic.
-- `GET /api/users/:id`: Retrieves a specific user by ID.
+- `GET /api/users`: Retrieves a specific user by ID.
 - `PUT /api/users/:id`: Updates an existing user by ID.
 - `DELETE /api/users/:id`: Deletes a user by ID.

 ### Blog Endpoints

-- `POST /api/blogs`: Creates a new blog.
+- `POST /api/blogs`: Creates a new blog request blogcreated ,blogcontent.
 - `GET /api/blogs`: Retrieves a list of all blogs
 - `PUT /api/blogs/:id`: Updates an existing blog by ID.
 - `GET /api/users/:id/blogs`: Retrieves a list of blogs created by a specific user.